 But most importantly of all

-Here are some more facts from 1928 that you could use to customize your poster
+Here are some more great events from 1959 that you could use to customize your poster:

 Printing Your Poster